13 Topical Minoxidil (Rogaine) Side Effects to Look Out For

 These side effects are usually mild and temporary, often fading as your body adjusts to the medication.

-Potential causes of skin irritation when using Rogaine may include exacerbation of underlying seborrheic dermatitis, an allergic reaction to Minoxidil, or excessive application of topical Minoxidil.
-Should these side effects become troublesome or continue, do not hesitate to contact your healthcare provider.
-This happens when chemicals are absorbed into the body.
+Potential causes of skin irritation when using Rogaine may include worsening of seborrheic dermatitis, an allergic reaction to Minoxidil, or excessive application of topical Minoxidil.
+Do not hesitate to contact your healthcare provider if your condition worsens.

 Less Frequent Side Effects

 Temporary hair loss?
 You read that correctly: a hair loss treatment that causes temporary hair loss.
-You might encounter brief hair shedding in the first few weeks of using Rogaine.
+You may experience brief hair shedding during the first few weeks of using Rogaine.

-The temporary hair loss associated with Rogaine use is caused by a process known as minoxidil shedding, which is a regular and temporary side effect of using the product.
-As your hair follicles transition to the anagen phase, Rogaine hastens the shedding of thinning hair, making way for new and healthier hair.
+As your hair follicles transition to the anagen phase, Rogaine helps hasten the shedding of thinning hair, making way for new and healthier hair growth.

 Unwanted Hair Growth